 Do anti-depressants work for patients with mood disorders?

-The short answer is yes, but Dr Matthew notes that it also depends on the profile of side effects the patient is experiencing.
+The short answer is yes, but Dr Woo notes that it also depends on the profile of side effects the patient is experiencing.

 Anti-depressants like Fluoxetine (Prozac) can work, however, some patients may opt for psychotherapy to supplement their medication.

 Depression is not necessarily purely biological in nature

 Environmental and situational factors can play a big part in depressed moods or lowered mood levels.

 Dr Woo believes that seeing situations in a different light can cause changes in behaviour and mood levels.

 Will people with depression ever fully recover?